tcltk/tcl/doc/markdown/safe.md

 The following commands are provided in the parent interpreter:

 **::safe::interpCreate** ?*child*? ?*options...*?
-: Creates a safe interpreter, installs the aliases described in the section **ALIASES** and initializes the auto-loading and package mechanism as specified by the supplied *options*.
-See the **OPTIONS** section below for a description of the optional arguments.
+: Creates a safe interpreter, installs the aliases described in the section [Aliases] and initializes the auto-loading and package mechanism as specified by the supplied *options*.
+See the [Options] section below for a description of the optional arguments.
 If the *child* argument is omitted, a name will be generated. **::safe::interpCreate** always returns the interpreter name.

     The interpreter name *child* may include namespace separators, but may not have leading or trailing namespace separators, or excess colon characters in namespace separators.
 The interpreter name is qualified relative to the global namespace ::, not the namespace in which the **::safe::interpCreate** command is evaluated.